Toni Stanger-McLaughlin, JD

 Chief Executive Officer (CEO)

 Prior to joining NAAF, Toni served as the Director of Tribal Relations for the University of Arkansas School of Law Indigenous Food and Agriculture Initiative (IFAI).
-At IFAI, Toni worked with individual producers and Tribal governments advancing their needs in agriculture and in self-governance in the area of food law and policy.
+At IFAI, Toni worked with individual producers and Tribal governments to advance their needs in agriculture and self-governance in the area of food law and policy.
 Her work also included providing training directly to Tribal producers and food businesses.

 She attended the University of North Dakota School of Law and received her JD, focusing on federal Indian law.
-In addition, Mrs. Stanger-McLaughlin holds certificates in mediation, Tribal law and business, as well as executive leadership.
-In her spare time, Toni enjoys being outdoors with her husband and three children, as well as beading and sewing powwow regalia for her immediate and extended family.
+In addition, Mrs. Stanger-McLaughlin holds certificates in mediation, Tribal law, business, and executive leadership.
+In her spare time, Toni enjoys being outdoors with her husband and three children and beading and sewing powwow regalia for her immediate and extended family.